-Government and Pension Fund Subsidy: City of Chicago Pension Funds The City of Chicago government directly subsidizes a portion of retiree health insurance and its four pension funds also subsidize a portion of retiree health insurance.
+Government and Pension Fund Subsidy: City of Chicago Pension Funds The City of Chicago government directly subsidizes a portion of retiree health insurance, and its four pension funds also subsidize a portion of retiree health insurance.

-• The City of Chicago is party to a written legal settlement agreement that requires the City to pay a percentage of the cost of health care for eligible retirees and dependents through June 30, 2013 when the agreement expires.
-State statutes also authorize the four City of Chicago pension funds (Fire, Police, Municipal and Laborers) to subsidize the participant portion of retiree health insurance premiums for those annuitants participating in the City's retiree health insurance program until June 30, 2013.
-In FY2008 the City's contribution was roughly 55% of the premium cost, with the remainder to be paid by the annuitant.
-The Fire, Police, Municipal and Laborers' pension funds each contributed roughly 33% of the annuitant contribution, effectively subsidizing 12% of the total premium cost.
-The pension funds provide \$95 per month for non-Medicare eligible annuitants and \$65 per month for Medicare eligible annuitants.
-The City of Chicago's financial statements reported an FY2009 unfunded OPEB liability of \$478.6 million for the portion subsidized by the City.
-The total combined unfunded OPEB liability for the City portion and the pension fund portion is nearly \$1.3 billion.
+The City of Chicago is party to a written legal settlement agreement that requires the City to pay a percentage of the cost of healthcare for eligible retirees and dependents through June 30, 2013 when the agreement expires.
+State statutes also authorize the four City of Chicago pension funds (Fire, Police, Municipal and Laborers') to subsidize the participant portion of retiree health insurance premiums for those annuitants participating in the City's retiree health insurance program until June 30, 2013.
+In FY2010 the City's contribution was roughly 55% of the premium cost, with the remainder to be paid by the annuitant.
+The Fire, Police, Municipal and Laborers' pension funds each contributed roughly 32% of the annuitant contribution, effectively subsidizing 13% of the total premium cost.
+85 The pension funds provide \$95 per month for non-Medicare eligible annuitants and \$65 per month for Medicare eligible annuitants.
+86 The City of Chicago's financial statements reported a FY2010 unfunded OPEB liability of \$477.9 million for the portion subsidized by the pension funds and a FY2010 unfunded OPEB liability of \$533.4 million for the portion subsidized by the City.87 The total combined unfunded OPEB liability for the City portion and the pension fund portion is approximately \$1.0 billion.